-There is concern that construction and operations phase activity might have negative effects on local lifestyles or the local recreation and tourism industries.
-This includes concern that Project-related affluence and in-migration may lead to increased use of the natural environment, causing damage, congestion, and use conflicts.
-These and other types of concerns were raised during stakeholder consultations (see Appendix C) and are addressed in the following sections.
+There is concern that Construction and Operations phase activity might have negative effects on local lifestyles or the local recreation and tourism industries, in that Project-related affluence and in-migration may lead to increased use of the natural environment, causing damage, congestion and use conflicts.
+These and other types of issues were raised during stakeholder consultations (see Appendix C) and are addressed in the following sections.